 - Samples will be tested for the substances and methods included on the WADA Prohibited List, such as steroids, hormones (e.g. EPO), stimulants and various masking agents and could be subject to special analysis such as CIR and testing for CERA and hGH.
 For a full list of the substances and methods listed on the WADA Prohibited List please visit, www.usada.org/prohibited-list/

-- All participants must be in a registered testing pool leading up to the race, including the provision of whereabouts information, informing and updating as to details of their whereabouts so they may be located for testing at any location and at any time, without advance notice.
+- All participants must be in a registered testing pool leading up to the race and provide up-to-date whereabouts information so they may be located for testing at any location and at any time, without advance notice

-- Athletes who are not already in a registered testing pool will be required to take mandatory education programming, including comprehensive information on the anti-doping rules and responsibilities, as well as information on the merits and benefits of clean competition.
+- Athletes who are not already in a registered testing pool will be required to take mandatory educational programming, which includes comprehensive information on the anti-doping rules and athlete rights and responsibilities, as well as information on the merits and benefits of clean competition

 In-Competition Testing and Protocols